 I’m a School Community Organiser.
 Will I still receive training this year?

 Yes.
-We’re still here to support School Community Organisers, so we’re making the training available online this year.
-We'll get in touch with all SCOs about this when the time comes
+We’re still here to support School Community Organisers, so we made the training available online this year.
+We will also provide year-round development opportunities for you with our brand new Student Leaders Development Programme.

 Will Student Council take place this year?